Swimming Vacation Lake Powell

-This unique tour appeals to all levels of swimmers, looking for swimming adventure surrounded by spectacular scenery.
-Three different escort boats provide safety and enjoyment to all our guests.
-Non-swimmers or friends are welcome to join the group and we are happy to honor a discount.
+This unique tpur appeals to all levels of swimmers (please check our FAQs for details and swimming distances on our itinerary), looking for swimming adventure surrounded by spectacular scenery.
+Our different escort boats and kayak provide safety and enjoyment to our guests.
+Non-swimmers or friends are welcome to join the group, but please let us know this in advance before the trip.

 - Swimming in Lake Powell´s warm waters through scenic canyons, surrounded by the dramatic landscape of the Glen Canyon National Park,

 - Hiking and exploring the Navajo Indian trails,

 - Enjoying the clear sky with unforgettable sunsets,

 - Visiting the Rainbow Bridge, world´s largest natural bridge (weather permitted),